FormidableLabs/spectacle/README.md

 The best way to get started is by using the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).

 Alternatively, you can `npm install spectacle` and write your own build configurations.
+We also provide full UMD builds (with a `Spectacle` global variable) of the library at `dist/spectacle.js` and `dist/spectacle.min.js` for more general use cases.
+You could, for example, include the library via a script tag with: `https://unpkg.com/spectacle@VERSION/dist/spectacle.min.js`.

 But really, it is SO much easier to just use the boilerplate.
 Trust me.